zopencommunity/meta/web/package_requests_server/README.md

 After maintainer review begins, deletion is restricted to administrators so that community votes, discussion, and project history are not removed unexpectedly.

+Signed-in requesters can also opt to show **Submitted by @username** on a request, linked to their public GitHub profile.
+This is enabled by default for new signed-in submissions, but can be turned off before submission or later from **Edit request**.
+It is separate from the name-and-organization visibility setting.
+The durable numeric GitHub ID and contact email are never included in the public API response.

 The OAuth App requests identity only: the authorization request has no repository or private-email scopes.
 The server exchanges the short-lived authorization code, reads the authenticated public GitHub profile, then discards the GitHub access